Murder of Jenny Nicholl

-Jenny Nicholl was a woman who disappeared sometime on or after 30 June 2005 from the Richmond area, North Yorkshire, England.
+Jenny Nicholl was a teenage girl who disappeared sometime on or after 30 June 2005 from the Richmond area of North Yorkshire, England.
 In February 2008, David Hodgson was convicted of her murder despite the lack of a body, crime scene or body deposition site.
-Hodgson was jailed for life, with a recommendation that he serve at least 18 years, after being convicted on DNA and fake text messaging evidence which involved his travelling many miles so as to appear that Nicholl was still alive and camping some distance away from her home town.
+Hodgson was jailed for life, with a recommendation that he serve at least 18 years, after being convicted on DNA and fake text messaging evidence which involved his travelling many miles so as to make it appear that Nicholl was still alive and camping some distance away from her home town.

 Disappearance

 The Nicholl family lived in Richmond, North Yorkshire, where Nicholl worked at the local supermarket and played guitar in pub bands.
 Nicholl's father was in the British Army and the family settled in Richmond when the eldest son also joined the army and was posted to Catterick.
 On the 30 June 2005, Nicholl told her parents that she was spending the night with friends, which was not uncommon for her, and took items with her that suggested she was going on a camping trip.
 She left the house at 6:00 pm and that was the last confirmed sighting of Nicholl.
-Nicholl was reported missing by her parents on 4 July 2005 after they had had no contact with her over the previous days and her car (a white Rover 214i) was found parked in the Holly Hill Pub in Richmond.
+Nicholl was reported missing by her parents on 4 July 2005 after they had no contact with her over the previous days and her car (a white Rover 214i) was found parked in the Holly Hill Pub in Richmond.

-Nine days later, North Yorkshire Police interviewed David Hodgson, who was 45 at the time of Nicholl's disappearance, was a married father of two, and who had been Nicholl’s boyfriend since she was 14 years old, though he maintained that their relationship was not sexual until she was 16 and that they had had sex only five times.
+Nine days later, North Yorkshire Police interviewed David Hodgson, who was 45 at the time of Nicholl's disappearance, was a married father of two, and who had been grooming Nicholl since she was 14 years old, though he maintained that the abuse was not sexual until she was 16 and that they had had sex only five times.
 Hodgson's two daughters had both attended the same school as Nicholl (St Francis Xavier School in Richmond).
-Around the time of the affair starting, it was said that there was some name-calling of Nicholl and eventually an assault in which the police were finally involved.
+Around the time of the abuse starting, it was said that there was some name-calling of Nicholl and eventually an assault in which the police were finally involved.